 Make sure your battery is fully-charged and your lens is clean.
 A good lens cloth, like those you get with a pair of spectacles, is made from fine microfibre.
 This will not scratch or damage your lens, like a tissue might.

-Turn off your flash.
-Unless you have a professional product photo lighting set up to borrow, start taking pictures using natural light.
+Unless you have professional lighting set up, start taking pictures using natural light.
 It’s free and when you are doing budget pet product photography, free is good.

 Product Photography Lighting Tips

 Professional product photographers know that lighting is an important part of a shoot.
 This focus on light quality applies to smartphone and compacts as well as DSLR cameras.
 Lighting is the most challenging part of taking pet product photos but you can get good results.

 Always be aware of your light and what it is doing.
 Soft natural light is best but you have to work with what nature gives you.

 Direct sunlight casts strong dark shadows that don’t flatter your product.
 But, if you have no choice but to shoot when the sun is high, you have a workaround.
 Pin or drape a net curtain or large sheet of cartridge paper over the window.
 This can help soften strong light.

 The picture above demonstrates a larger setup than you or I would use for a simple shoot.
 But it does show how you should position your sheet of paper (called a sweep) to showcase products.

 You can set up your ‘product photography table’ something like this:

 - Place a chair or small table by a window.